 Candidates for Da Camera Young Artist Composer-in-Residence:

-- are aspiring professional composers who are interested in composing music for the Da Camera Young Artists to be performed in the Houston community as well as for young student musicians to be performed in Houston schools
+- are aspiring professional composers who are interested in composing music for the Da Camera Young Artists as well as for young student musicians

-- are interested in working with students to share their interest in the music and introduce school children to the creative act of composing
+- are interested in introducing school children to the creative act of composing

 - have completed at least a bachelor’s degree in music

 - are able to participate in regular workshops*

 * The Young Artist Composer-in-Residence schedule is designed to complement university study or to allow professional musicians the ability to maintain a private studio, teach, and apply for university teaching jobs.

 Involvement as a Composer-in-Residence of the Young Artist Program will include: